 “I created this collection to encourage women to embrace sexuality and not fear it and stand strong together.”

 Your work is very daring and some pictures are very revealing.
 Have you ever worried about how people would react?

 Kayoua: I see myself more as an artist than a photographer.
-Photography is another medium that I have come to learn and use but in the end I still express the same emotions as in my paintings, sculpting, etc…To me to be an artist is to dare, to push for the boundaries.
+Photography is another medium that I have come to learn and use but in the end, I still express the same emotions as in my paintings, sculpting, etc…To me to be an artist is to dare, to push the boundaries.
 I used to paint long ago and my paintings mean so much to me.
 As time passed I began to find that photography was not enough for me, I wanted to express emotions in my photos.
-I wanted to move people, to make them feel the emotions that I felt through my art work.
+I wanted to move people, to make them feel the emotions that I felt through my artwork.

 I am not worried about how people would react because this is art.
 I created this collection to encourage women to embrace sexuality and not fear it and stand strong together.
-It is not playboy or about promiscuity, but simply accepting, and celebrating, ourselves for who we are sexually.
+It is not playboy or about promiscuity, but simply accepting, and celebrating, ourselves for who we are sexual.
 Every model I photographed was a volunteer who was genuinely excited to be part of the gallery.

 If I’m too afraid to show and reveal and my artwork, then I wouldn’t bother to be an artist.
 I am very happy for this collection, although there is so much more I wish I could have added.
 It’s a start though, and I am excited to see what more I can put together in the future.

 What was your approach to these photoshoots?
 Did you have everything planned out in advance?
 Or did you work with it as it was happening with the location and the models?